 Visiting Australia to study?
-Compare OSHC that meets student visa health insurance conditions.
+Compare OSHC that meets international student visa health insurance conditions.

 The Department of Immigration and Border Protection (DIBP) requires people coming to Australia to study to take out an Overseas Student Health Cover policy to meet the health insurance requirements of visa condition 8501.

 As overseas students, except from certain nations, are unable to access the Australian public health system called Medicare, OSHC ensures that they can get the medical treatment they need without having to pay excessive bills out of their own pocket.